maple-labs/proxy-factory/README.md

 ## Setup

+This project was built using [dapptools](https://github.com/dapphub/dapptools).

 ```sh
 git clone git@github.com:maple-labs/proxy-factory.git
 cd proxy-factory
 dapp update
 ```

 ## Running Tests

 - To run all tests: `make test` (runs `./test.sh`)
 - To run a specific test function: `./test.sh -t <test_name>` (e.g. `./test.sh test_composability`)

-This project was built using <a href="https://github.com/dapphub/dapptools">dapptools</a>.

 ## Security

 The code is designed to be highly flexible and extensible, meaning that logic that is usually part of these functions (e.g., access controls) was not included.
 Therefore **it is strongly advised that these contracts be implemented with proper sanity checks, access controls and any extra logic necessary for security.**

 ## Audit Reports

 | Auditor | Report link |
 |---|---|
 | Trail of Bits | [ToB - Dec 28, 2021](https://docs.google.com/viewer?url=https://github.com/maple-labs/maple-core/files/7847684/Maple.Finance.-.Final.Report_v3.pdf) |